Wild & Wonderful

 A MENU WORTH REMEMBERING

 With a coastline brimming with natural wonders, it's no surprise that fresh seafood like Humbolt squid and Dungeness crab are the stars of Vancouver Island's varied food scene.
 The mild climate of the South Island is also the perfect place to forage for locally-grown produce at charming farmer's markets – and for finding a stellar vintage (or two).
 With vineyards, orchards and rolling green fields all across Cowichan Valley, there's a whole rack of wineries and cideries to keep you (and your palate) entertained.
 Duncan has a tea farm for hot beverage-lovers, Victoria has everything from gourmet food trucks and sustainable fish and chips to sophisticated cocktail bars.
-Of course, you can savour many of these incredible ingredients – and the landscapes they come from – from the comfort of Villa Eyrie Resort's Summit Restaurant, which serves delicious farm-to-fork dishes with a side of mountain views.
+Of course, you can savour many of these incredible ingredients – and the landscapes they come from – from the comfort of Villa Eyrie Resort's Alpina Restaurant, which serves delicious farm-to-fork dishes with a side of mountain views.

 MAKE A DAY OF IT